GabriFila/app-sagra-pesto/README.md

     - SEND_ORDER
     - PRINT_ORDER
     - RESET_ORDER
+    - SET_ORDER
 - map state(storage) to list of CashRegisterCourse, if in newOrder there is a course with same name pass it as prop
-- one card with CashRegisterConfirmOrder pass newOrder reduced to total
+- one card with CashRegisterConfirmOrder pass newOrder revenue

 CashRegisterCourse (courseInMenu : IStorageCourse, courseInOrder ?: IStorageCourse, dispatch)
 - map dishes to CashRegisterDish, if in courseInOrder there is a dish with the same name pass the qt as prop as prop